hawkins/Shawk/README.md

 A python `smtplib` wrapper to send SMS messages through SMS gateways with a Gmail login.

 # Instalation
-Shawk will soon be available on PyPi.
+Shawk is available on PyPi as such:
 ```
 pip install shawk
 ```